-In the 15-17 inch precipitation zone, annual production ranges from 2,850 to 4,200 pounds per acres on an air dry basis.
-Average annual production is 3,500 pounds per acre under normal precipitation and weather conditions.

-16. Potential invasive (including noxious) species (native and non-native).
+- 15. Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annual-production): Annual production ranges from 5,000 to 6,000 per acre on an air dry basis.
+Average annual production is 5,500 pounds per acre under normal precipitation and weather conditions. - 16.
+Potential invasive (including noxious) species (native and non-native).
 List species which BOTH characterize degraded states and have the potential to become a dominant or co-dominant species on the ecological site if their future establishment and growth is not actively controlled by management interventions.
 Species that become dominant for only one to several years (e.g., short-term response to drought or wildfire) are not invasive plants.
-Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: Russian thistle, kochia, halogeton, Russian knapweed, Canada thistle, Russian olive, and others as they become known.
-Under certain management strategies, foxtail barley can increase significantly on this site and become invasive, especially in the western portions of the MLRA.
+Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: Purple loosestrife, Reed canarygrass, Russian Olive and others as they become known.